jonnonz1/nz-statute-book/acts/public/2020/education-and-training-act-2020.md

   (a) any communications between the person and the representative in relation to the hearing are as privileged as they would have been if the representative had been a barrister or solicitor; and
   (b) the representative is treated as counsel for the purposes of subsection (2).

-### 504 Appeals against decisions of disciplinary bodies
+### 504 Appeals against decisions of chairperson or Disciplinary Tribunal
 (1) The teacher who is the subject of a decision by the chairperson or the Disciplinary Tribunal made under section 498(2) or 500 may appeal against that decision to the District Court.
 (2) The Complaints Assessment Committee may, with the leave of the Teaching Council, appeal to the District Court against a decision of the chairperson or the Disciplinary Tribunal made under section 498(2) or 500.
 (3) An appeal under this section must be made within 28 days after receipt of written notice of the decision, or any longer period that the court allows.